How to Show Toolbar in Excel: 4 Simple Ways

 Show Toolbar in Excel Using the Control Buttons

-• In order to add both tabs and commands, you’ll need to click the Ribbon Display Options in the control button.
+• To add both tabs and commands, you’ll need to click the Ribbon Display Options in the control button.

 • You should see a new menu, select the Show Tabs and Commands.